sirwart/ripsecrets/README.md

 $ ripsecrets file1 file2 dir1
 ```

-This is most commonly used to search files that are about to be committed to source control for accidentically included secrets.
+This is most commonly used to search files that are about to be committed to source control for accidentally included secrets.
 You can install `ripsecrets` as a pre-commit hook automatically in your current git repository using the following command:

 ```
 $ ripsecrets --install-pre-commit